abmamo/teret/README.md

    ```
       python wsgi.py
    ```
-4. Head over to http://localhost:5000/signup to create an account
-5. Once you sign up a confirmation email will be sent to the email account used for signup.
-Once you confirm your account you will be redirected to the signin page.
+4. Head over to http://localhost:5000/auth/signup to create an account.
+An email will be sent to the account used for signing up.
+Once you confirm your account you will be redirected to the signin page and afterwards to the CMS/editor.

 ### Technical Overview